-Upon completion of the Management major program of study, students will be able to
+Upon completion of the Marketing/Management major programs of study, students will be able to

-- 1. communicate effectively in writing

-- 2. communicate effectively orally

-- 3. work effectively in teams
+- 1. communicate effectively in writing for the discipline - 2. communicate effectively orally for the discipline - 3. work effectively in teams

 ENTREPRENEURSHIP

 Entrepreneurship is one of the fastest-growing areas of study nationwide.
 The major provides students the knowledge and skills to start their own business, work for growth-oriented and innovative firms, work in a family business, or bring an entrepreneurial perspective to their chosen field.
 Graduates receive a Bachelor of Science degree in Entrepreneurship.